 As COVID-19 continues to spread, the pandemic has created a crisis for the childcare system nationwide.
-Childcare is the backbone of our nation’s economy – parents are dependent on childcare services to care for their children while they are at work.
+Childcare is the backbone of our nation’s economy – parents are dependent on childcare services to care for their children while they work.

 Some federal assistance has been made available and our licensed childcare centers qualify to apply for that support.
 The application can be intimidating, and we are working with our centers to assist them in the application process.
 However, that support will not be adequate in addressing the scope of need we are experiencing in Pinellas County.

 Without additional immediate relief, our childcare system in Pinellas County remains at risk of collapse.
 If our centers are to survive this crisis and remain open to serve our families, we must act now.